-which are administered by local councils and consider and decide all applications for alcohol licences within their local areas which deals with most enforcement actions (eg, if someone sells alcohol in breach of the Act or their licence) and also decides on appeals against decisions of DLCs.
+- district licensing committees, which are administered by local councils and consider and decide on all applications for alcohol licences within their local areas - 2. the Alcohol Regulatory and Licensing Authority, which deals with most enforcement actions (eg, if someone sells alcohol in breach of the Act or their licence) and also decides on appeals against decisions of district licensing committees.